• Share this on:

 Table 3 provides the most important certifications and codes of conduct for the herbs and spices sector, along with information about the costs and the process.
 Note that some important costs components of certification are ‘hidden.’
 This means that these are hard to quantify, but you will likely find them in the offer of potential service providers.
 The most important hidden costs are:

-• Travel costs for the auditors – time and expenses;
+• Travel costs for the auditors – time and expenses.

-• Accommodation costs for the auditors; and
+• Accommodation costs for the auditors.

 • Non-Conformity/Corrective Action Review.